samia-qadri/basic-chatbot/README.md

 →  Structure:
-    main.py : which contains code , structured in functions form to keep it modular for future updates. json file for stroing jokes,riddles and facts
+    main.py : which contains code , structured in functions form to keep it modular for future updates. json file for storing jokes,riddles and facts.

 📌 Notes
 > This chatbot does not use AI or machine learning models — it's based entirely on conditional logic and sentiment polarity via TextBlob.